Engagement Letter – Uses, Contents, Format, Free Templates

 It helps the company communicate what the client should expect in terms of the service it will provide.
 It includes information such as the scope, costs, and responsibilities of both parties, among other details.

-An engagement letter is often used by professional firms.
+It is often used by professional firms.
 These firms may provide accounting, legal representation, consulting, and auditing services, among others.
 In addition, the letter can be used when communicating with individual clients and corporations.
-The engagement letter helps ensure that the customer knows what to expect from the company.
+This letter helps ensure that the customer knows what to expect from the company.

 These details will help ensure that companies utilize the document appropriately and include the right details.
 This article will help elaborate on these details while also providing templates and samples to help you create an effective engagement letter.